Most Famous Guests: HRH Queen Elizabeth II & Prince Phillip, Duke of Edinburgh. In 1873 cu Read more [...]

 Most Famous Guest: Oliver Cromwell.

-Standing sturdy and tall, near John O’Groats on the most northern part of the Scottish and British mainland, the 600 year old Ackergill Tower Hotel can boast a uniquely romantic Highland location that is complimented by five star luxury, award winning levels of service and a full 8,000 acres of private estate which includes miles and miles of lovely coastline.
+Standing sturdy and tall near John O’Groats on the most northern part of the Scottish and British mainland, the 600 year old Ackergill Tower Hotel offers splendid isolation but with five star luxury, award winning levels of service and a full 3,000 acres of private estate to be explored which includes miles and miles of stunning coastline.

-There are also some excellent self catering choices too; luxury cottages on the grounds that offer independence and privacy while still being able to enjoy the superb facilities on offer at the castle itself, including its very highly regarded restaurant.
+They have some excellent self catering choices too; 5 luxury cottages on the 3000 acre private estate that offer independence and privacy while still being able to enjoy the superb facilities on offer at the castle itself, including its very highly regarded restaurant.

 For something extra special there is the stunning glass ceilinged Tree House; a spacious one double bedroom apartment perched in a 150 year old sycamore tree.
-It is nothing like any tree house you may have seen before, from the outside, but especially from the inside, where it can only be described as a large luxury apartment.
+It is nothing like any tree house you may have seen before, from the outside, but especially from the inside, where it can only be described as a large luxury apartment and with a 7ft circular bed.

 The castle itself is of course full of atmosphere and a brooding sense of history, there are some lovely touches all around and though now a fully functioning luxury castle hotel it has lost very little of its mystique.
 Explore the corridors, drawing rooms and halls and soak in the atmosphere complimented by beautiful views from almost every window and vantage point, including the fabled upper towers.